-IMPORTANT: Configuration settings described on this page will be applied directly to your CPU hardware registers, and most of them will be reset back to default values upon restart or dep sleep.
+IMPORTANT: Configuration settings described on this page will be applied directly to your CPU hardware registers, and most of them will be reset back to default values upon restart, deep sleep or system power off.
 Modifying this settings can potentially void your CPU warranty.
 Please proceed with care !

 All the settings in this section are CPU dependant and will be enabled/disabled based on your CPU model.
 Another factor that can affect the availability of a particular setting is the fact that it’s not locked by your system BIOS.

 Intel Speed Shift technology also known as HWP (Hardware p-state) or Hardware Controlled Performance delivers quicker responsiveness with short duration performance shifts, by allowing the processor to more quickly select its best operating frequency and voltage for optimal performance and power efficiency.